vavilov2212/wiki-articles/linux/dev/wifi.md

 ```Shell
 $ wpa_passphrase <ssid> > wlan.config
 ```
 This is going to work untill reboot system.
-For more read the original [article](https://www.suffix.be/blog/configuring-wifi-network-adapter-ubuntu/).